 To help navigate these complexities, it's important to work with a qualified financial advisor or attorney who can provide guidance on your specific situation.
 They can help you understand the eligibility requirements for Social Security benefits, as well as the potential limitations and restrictions that may apply.

-How International Travel Affects Social Security Benefits
+How Does International Travel Affect Social Security Benefits?

 Another important consideration for green card holders is the impact of international travel on their Social Security benefits.
 If you plan to travel outside the U.S. for an extended period of time, it's important to understand how this may affect your Social Security benefits and what steps you can take to protect them.